unnatibatra/Credit-Score-Analysis/notebooks/README.md

 # Notebooks

-This folder contains the Jupyter Notebook used for Exploratory Data Analysis (EDA) on the PaisaBazaar Credit Risk dataset.
+This folder contains the Google Colab used for Exploratory Data Analysis (EDA) on the PaisaBazaar Credit Risk dataset.